Mami Nakamura

 Mami Nakamura (中村 麻美, Nakamura Mami) is a Japanese therapist and former actress.

 Career

 Nakamura debuted in Genjiro Arato's The Girl of the Silence in 1995.
 She starred in Ryuichi Hiroki's 2000 film, Tokyo Trash Baby.
-She also appeared in Hiroki's another film, River.
+Nakamura also appeared in Hiroki's 2011 film, River.

+Nakamura left acting around 2011 and now works full time as a therapist.
+For a while she also dabbled in politics, running for the Nara at-large district seat under the right-wing Sanseitō Party in the 2022 Japanese House of Councillors election, but lost the bid.
+She announced her resignation from the party the following year.